Kashburner1968/whipshaw/market-intervention-thesis.md

 ## 1. ABSTRACT / SYSTEM SUMMARY
 This quantitative text analyzes the structural mechanics of presidential narrative intervention during thin-liquidity market closures.
 It documents the deployment of a strategic "psychological saturation playbook" over the 48-hour period preceding the Tuesday, May 26, 2026, opening bell ($SPX / $NDX).
 The target objective is the forced interruption of systemic downward momentum through unverified geopolitical inputs.

-[ALGORITHMIC SENTIMENT PIPELINE MULTIPLEXER]INPUT: Executive Rhetoric ──> PARSER: Keyword Scraper ("Deal", "Hormuz") ──> ACTION: Programmatic Long Futures
+Use code with caution.[ALGORITHMIC SENTIMENT PIPELINE MULTIPLEXER]INPUT: Executive Rhetoric ──> PARSER: Keyword Scraper ("Deal", "Hormuz") ──> ACTION: Programmatic Long Futures
 ---

 ## 2. OPTICS ANALYSIS & VISUAL ANCHORING MECHANICS